YanivZalach/Vim_Config_NO_PLUGINS/README.md

 Beautiful Color Scheme 🌈
   * A soothing color scheme that's easy on your eyes is set as default, enhancing your focus and readability.

-Basic Auto-Completion using coc.nvim 🔌
+Basic Auto-Completion 🔌

-  * Auto-completion courtesy of coc.nvim, which can be extended for future enhancements.
+  * Auto-completion, which can be extended for future enhancements.

-NERD Tree Integration 🌲
+Lex File Exsplorer 🌲
-  * Navigate through your project effortlessly with NERD Tree, your trusty sidekick for efficient file exploration.
+  * Navigate through your project effortlessly with a File Exsplorer, your trusty sidekick.

-Vim-airline ✈️
+Vim-StatusBar ✈️
   * a sleek and customizable status bar for Vim, located at the bottom of your editor.

-Vim-devicons 🔍
-  * Developer-friendly icons to different file types and directories.

 Vim-terminal 💻
   * A terminal emulator directly within Vim.
 This feature empowers you to run commands, compile code, and perform other terminal-related tasks without leaving your Vim environment.

-Jedi-vim *(commented by default)* 🐍
-  * enhances your Python3 coding experience by providing auto-completion, code analysis, and documentation pop-ups.

 ### Native Vim Key Bindings 🎮